-Administrative fees and asset fees collected and paid for the years ended December 31, 2023 and 2022, were \$1,067,050 and \$1,065,778, respectively.
+Administrative fees and asset fees collected and paid for the years ended December 31, 2024 and 2023, were \$1,199,464 and \$1,067,050, respectively.

 Note 4.
-Loans receivables
+Loans Receivables

 Effective January 2012, the Plan was amended to allow participants to take loans from their account balances.
 Any participant may be eligible to receive a loan.
 Participants are charged a nonrefundable loan set-up fee of \$50.
 An additional annual fee of \$35 is assessed on the anniversary date.
 The maximum term permitted on a loan is five years, or 15 years, if the loan is for the purchase of a principal residence.
-The minimum loan amount permitted is \$1,000, and the maximum amount of any loan under the Plan is the lesser of 50% of the participants vested account balance or \$50,000.
+The minimum loan amount permitted is \$1,000, and the maximum amount of any loan under the Plan is the lesser of 50% of the participants' vested account balance or \$50,000.
 Loans receivable from the participants are valued at their unpaid principal balance, plus any accrued but unpaid interest.
 Loans granted by the Plan bear interest at a rate determined by the Plan administrator, but not to exceed the maximum rate permitted by all applicable laws.
-The interest rate assessed on loan balances was 9.56% and 4.37% respectively, as of December 31, 2023 and 2022.
-As of December 31, 2023 and 2022, the total balance of the loans outstanding to participants was \$29,286,426 and \$27,169,468, respectively.
+The interest rate assessed on loan balances was 9.56% as of December 31, 2024 and 2023.
+As of December 31, 2024 and 2023, the total balance of the loans outstanding to participants was \$32,367,807 and \$29,286,426, respectively.